samuelolushegun/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2 changes working dir to the usr home dir
-Task 3 display current directory content in a long format Task 4 display current directory content in a long format including hidden files
+Task 3 display current directory content in a long format Task 4 display current directory content in a long format including hidden files Task 5 display current directory content in a long format including hidden files and user and group id